SMART Garden Rooms offer an in-house location for safe and productive learning

 A space dedicated to your children to have fun and play in means you can keep it separate from the home environment of a calmer, adult space.
 Dedicate your garden room to your children’s toys, games, books, and more to avoid the constant tidying up.

-yourself in sound and hobbies.
+Immerse yourself in sound and hobbies.
 A music room is great for those learning or playing their instruments or even listening to music while studying.
 Music not only lowers stress, but it can also help develop creativity, confidence and progresses the left side of the brain in relation to language and reasoning.
 For young children, music can help learn information and sound recognition through rhythm, rhyme and sound.

 Lighting – When designing a space for education and development, natural light is key.
 A bright, airy space gives off energy and produces the right environment for learning.
 When it comes to younger years, bright colours, shapes and materials offer a sensory experience.

 De-clutter – For more mature students, decluttering a space is a must.
-When a space is full, it may feel hectic, unorganised, and stressful making it hard to focus on learning.
+When your space is full, it may feel hectic, unorganised, and stressful making it hard to focus on learning.
 Eliminating these factors will make it a positive functioning learning space.

 Bring the garden inside – Adding natural elements into a learning environment is shown to be great for air quality, stress relief, and increase of productivity and creativity.